mkornblum/de271-fa14/source/syllabus/index.markdown

 ### Assignments:

-#TODO - new assignment???
-Mobile first design?

 There are 2 larger assignments:

 1. Food Packaging as a Website (HTML and CSS specific)
-3. Interactive prototype application (final class project)
+2. Interactive prototype application (final class project)

 As well as 4 smaller assignments: